- Help Resources

 10. Contact the Stanford Canvas Team if you have questions or need help:

 – Click the Help button in Canvas and send us a Help ticket

 – Or email us at firstname.lastname@example.org

 - Add People.

 - Note: Students and TA’s will automatically show up in your Canvas course if they’re listed in Axess.
-If not in Axess, you will need to add them manually.

 - Use “Pages” or “Modules” for URLs.